All 2020 Varieties

 Aunt Ruby’s German Green (80 days) Reportedly from Ruby Arnold of Greenville, Tennessee.
 Beefsteak sized fruits are five inches in diameter and weigh one pound or more.
 Sweet juicy, refreshingly spicy flavour.
 A southern favourite for making fried green tomatoes.
 Indeterminate.

-Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
+SOLD OUT Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
 Great for snacking or salads.
 Vigorous and productive.
 Determinate growth habit which eliminated the need for staking.
 Works well in the topsy turvy tomato growing systems.
 Determinate.